ICAST 2004: Bass Industry Trends & New

 Thornwood Lures, Inc.

-New for 2005, the Hawg Nose Crankbait series is made
+for 2005, the Hawg Nose Crankbait series

-side-to-side action of the crankbait.
+accentuated side-to-side action of the crankbait.

 Ron presented both round-sided and flat-sided Hawg Nose